-(1) We have excluded our SBA-guaranteed debentures from this table because the SEC has granted us exemptive relief that permits us to exclude such debentures from the definition of senior securities in the 200% asset coverage ratio we are required to maintain under the 1940 Act.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources."

-(2) This table does not include the senior securities of our predecessor entity, GSC Investment Corp., relating to a revolving securitized credit facility with Deutsche Bank, in light of the fact that the Company was under different management during the time that such credit facility was outstanding.
-(2) Total amount of parise convities outstanding at the parised encounted.

-(3) Total amount of senior securities outstanding at the end of the period presented.

-(4) Asset coverage per unit is the ratio of our total assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness.
-Asset coverage per unit is expressed in terms of dollar amounts per \$1,000 of indebtedness, calculated on a total basis.

-(5) The amount to which such class of senior security would be entitled upon the involuntary liquidation of the issuer in preference to any security junior to it.
-The "-" indicates information which the Securities and Exchange Commission expressly does not require to be disclosed for certain types of senior securities.

-(6) Not applicable for credit facility because not registered for public trading.

-(7) (Unaudited) Total amount outstanding as of October 19, 2016, including our Credit Facility, 2020 Notes and SBA-guaranteed debentures, was \$174.2 million.

-(8) Based on the average daily trading price of the 2020 Notes on the NYSE.
+- (1) We have excluded our SBA-guaranteed debentures from this table because the SEC has granted us exemptive relief that permits us to exclude such debentures from the definition of senior securities in the 200% asset coverage ratio we are required to maintain under the 1940 Act.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources." - (2) This table does not include the senior securities of our predecessor entity, GSC Investment Corp., relating to a revolving securitized credit facility with Deutsche Bank, in light of the fact that the Company was under different management during the time that such credit facility was outstanding. - (3) Total amount of senior securities outstanding at the end of the period presented. - Asset coverage per unit is the ratio of our total assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness.
+Asset coverage per unit is expressed in terms of dollar amounts per \$1,000 of indebtedness, calculated on a total basis - (5) The amount to which such class of senior security would be entitled upon the involuntary liquidation of the issuer in preference to any security junior to it.
+The "-" indicates information which the Securities and Exchange Commission expressly does not require to be disclosed for certain types of senior securities - (6) Not applicable for credit facility because not registered for public trading. - (7) (Unaudited) Total amount outstanding as of February 27, 2017, including our Credit Facility, 2020 Notes, 2023 Notes, and SBA-guaranteed debentures, was \$187.1 million. - (8) Based on the average daily trading price of the 2020 Notes on the NYSE.

+(9) On January 13, 2017, the Company redeemed in full its 2020 Notes.
+The Company used a portion of the net proceeds from the 2023 Notes offering, which was completed in December 2016, to redeem the 2020 Notes in full.